pineapplemachine/strtime-js/readme.md

 The options object attributes which are recognized for this purpose are:

-- **shortWeekdayNames**: A list of abbreviated weekday names, e.g. "Mon", "Tue".
+- **shortWeekdayNames**: A list of abbreviated weekday names, e.g. "Sun", "Mon".
-- **longWeekdayNames**: A list of full weekday names, e.g. "Monday", "Tuesday".
+- **longWeekdayNames**: A list of full weekday names, e.g. "Sunday", "Monday".
 - **shortMonthNames**: A list of abbreviated month names, e.g. "Jan", "Feb".
 - **longMonthNames**: A list of full month names, e.g. "January", "February".
 - **eraNames**: A list of era names, e.g. "CE", "BCE".